-Surrounding Development; Neighborhood Character: The Yesler Terrace neighborhood was developed following World War II in response to a need for housing in the Seattle area and was the first racially integrated public housing development in the United States.
-In 2013, the City Council adopted a rezone of the Yesler Terrace neighborhood, including Design Review Guidelines.
-A series of approved street vacations will result in realignment of the public rights of way and parks/open spaces within the Yesler Terrace neighborhood.
-A future pocket park is proposed to be located along the west property line and will be reviewed under separate permit and approval through Seattle Department of Transportation and City Council.
+Surrounding Development and Neighborhood Character:

+The Yesler Terrace community was developed following World War II in response to a need for housing in the Seattle area and was the first racially integrated public housing development in the United States.
+In 2013 the City Council adopted a rezone of the Yesler Terrace neighborhood, including Design Review Guidelines.
+A series of approved street vacations resulted in realignment of the public rights of way and parks/open spaces within the Yesler Terrace Terrace neighborhood.

-The neighborhood is rapidly changing from early and mid-20th century apartment buildings with several sites under construction or in the process of demolition, in line with the intended plan for the area.
-The historic landmark Yesler Terrace Steam Plant is located two blocks to the northwest of the project sites.
+The neighborhood is rapidly changing from early and mid-20th century apartment buildings with several sites recently constructed, under construction, or in the process of demolition, in line with the intended plan for the area.
+The historic landmark Yesler Terrace Steam Plant is located north east of the project sites.
 The structure has recently been converted to include community rooms and Seattle Housing Authority services.
-A community center is located across 10th Ave S from the site, (constructed in 2005), replacing the original facility.
-Yesler Terrace Park is located just beyond the community center across 10th Ave S.
+Yesler Terrace Park and Community Center is located across South Washington Street, and was constructed in 2005, replacing the original facility.
+I-5 is located to the west of the project site.